clangen/cgallery/README.md

 > which browsers are supported?

-current versions of chrome, firefox, and internet explorer are fully supported. older versions of chrome and firefox should also work fine.
+all major browser revisions less than a year or two old should work fine. current versions of chrome, safari, firefox, and internet explorer are tested regularly and should be fully supported.

 > why use cgallery instead of [my current image hosting service]?